-Regarding the impact of procurement on healthcare delivery costs to the customer, Kumar, DeGroot, and Choe, (2008) suggest that inefficient purchasing as well as any advances in efficiency will eventually be passed along to the patient as additional costs or lower costs respectively.
-In addition, Aaronson et al. (2011) notes that inadequate and tedious procurement procedures and practices are responsible for rising costs and inefficiencies in healthcare systems.
+Regarding the impact of procurement on healthcare delivery costs to the customer, Kumar, DeGroot, and Choe, (2008)

+eventually be passed along to the patient as additional costs or lower costs respectively.
+In addition, Aaronson et al. ??2011) notes that inadequate and tedious procurement procedures and practices are responsible for rising costs and inefficiencies in healthcare systems.

-c) Aspects of Procurement Affecting Healthcare Delivery
+7 c) Aspects of Procurement Affecting Healthcare Delivery